What if My Bank Won’t Accept My Power of Attorney?

 The Achilles heel of powers of attorney is that banks and other financial institutions sometimes refuse to honor them.
 A certain amount of caution on the part of financial institutions is understandable: When someone steps forward claiming to represent the account holder, the financial institution wants to verify that the attorney-in-fact indeed has the authority to act for the principal.
 (The person who creates the durable power of attorney is called the “principal.”)
 Still, some institutions go overboard, for example requiring that the attorney-in-fact indemnify them against any loss or that the lawyer who drew up the document certify that it is still in effect, even though he may not have communicated with the client for years.

 Others won’t honor older powers of attorney, but only ones executed within the past few years.
 This “staleness” doctrine is a bit perverse since clients are more likely to be competent and free from undue influence when they are young and healthy than when they become old and infirm.
 When the power of attorney becomes necessary it’s often because the principal has become incapacitated.
-Except when there’s a medical event such as a stroke, there’s often no bright line between capacity and incapacity.
-A newer power of attorney may have been executed when the client has already begun to lose some of her earlier abilities and independence.
+A newer power of attorney, unlike an older one, may have been executed when the client has already begun to lose some of her earlier abilities and independence.

 That said, it’s hard to “fight city hall.”
 You and your attorney-in-fact probably are not going to want to spend the time, money and stress suing a financial institution to enforce a durable power of attorney.
 What are the alternatives?